The Manufacturers Life Insurance Company Sells 1,941,517 Shares of Tempur Sealy International, Inc. (NYSE:TPX)

 Shares of TPX stock opened at $37.97 on Monday.
 The stock’s fifty day simple moving average is $34.55 and its 200 day simple moving average is $27.69.
 The company has a debt-to-equity ratio of 3.34, a current ratio of 1.12 and a quick ratio of 0.85.
 The firm has a market cap of $7.80 billion, a price-to-earnings ratio of 32.45, a P/E/G ratio of 0.61 and a beta of 2.02.
 Tempur Sealy International, Inc. has a one year low of $7.88 and a one year high of $40.08.

-Tempur Sealy International (NYSE:TPX) last announced its quarterly earnings results on Thursday, February 11th.
-The company reported $0.67 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.15.
+Tempur Sealy International (NYSE:TPX) last issued its quarterly earnings data on Thursday, February 11th.
+The company reported $0.67 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.15.
 Tempur Sealy International had a return on equity of 106.94% and a net margin of 7.17%.
-The business had revenue of $1.06 billion for the quarter, compared to analyst estimates of $984.37 million.
+The firm had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $984.37 million.
 On average, research analysts anticipate that Tempur Sealy International, Inc. will post 1.75 earnings per share for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
 Shareholders of record on Thursday, February 25th were given a $0.07 dividend.
 The ex-dividend date was Wednesday, February 24th.
 This represents a $0.28 annualized dividend and a yield of 0.74%.
 Tempur Sealy International’s payout ratio is 28.00%.